 What is Power Automate?
-Power Automate taps into both the low/no code and automation movements, facilitating the custom automation of business processes for greater efficiency.
+Power Automate is Microsoft’s process automation platform that taps into both the low-code, no-code and automation movements, facilitating the custom automation of business processes for greater efficiency.
 With bespoke automation, typically repetitive or manual tasks can be iterated faster, giving employees more time for work of higher value.
-The margin for human error, significantly reduced by automation, saves organizations some 40-75% in cost.
-Power Automate, together with the other Power Platform services, is typically integrated with Microsoft 365 to create better collaboration across the platform.

 Broader scope